 REVIEW PROCESS FOR SESSION SELECTION

-Selecting regular sessions for the conference is the most significant task taken on by the CHC’s Programs Committee.
+Selecting regular sessions for the conference is the most significant task taken on by the CHC’s Programs Subcommittee.
 The review process begins at the end of the period for accepting session submissions through the online form.

 Assuring Submittal of an Adequate Number of Proposals

-Website announcements, Cal Planner articles, and emails reminding potential submitters of the availability of the CFP and submittal deadlines should be used to remind or prompt timely submittals.
+Website announcements, Cal Planner articles, emails Facebook and Twitter posts reminding potential submitters of the availability of the CFP and submittal deadlines should be used to remind or prompt timely submittals.
 Emails should be sent to Chapter members following the CFP posting on the Chapter website: the timing will be set up in the conference production schedule, but generally the 1st email should be sent at the time of the posting to the website announcing the availability of the CFP; the 2nd email should be sent 1 month before the CFP deadline; and the 3rd email 1 week before that deadline.
-These are sent out after discussion between the Conference Contractors and Programs Committee Chair depending on the number of proposals received.
-These emails after discussing that year’s timing and content with each Programs Committee Chair.
+These are sent out after discussion between the Conference Contractors and Programs Subcommittee Chair depending on the number of proposals received.
+These emails after discussing that year’s timing and content with each Programs Subcommittee Chair.

-If the Programs Committee does not believe an adequate number of session proposals has been received, the deadline may be extended by a couple of weeks.
+If the Programs Subcommittee does not believe an adequate number of session proposals has been received, the deadline may be extended by a couple of weeks.
 The initial schedule that was developed may have had flexibility built in or can be reviewed to find the flexibility to allow the extension.
-With the new session proposal system, the support team and the Programs Committee Chair can monitor the timing and number of session proposals received.
+With the new session proposal system, the support team and the Programs Subcommittee Chair can monitor the timing and number of session proposals received.
 How many is ‘enough’?
 It’s a judgment call, but you will be more comfortable if you can review and consider at least twice as many proposals as you have session slots for (number of regular session blocks x number of rooms).
 Note: a significant portion of submittals come in the last week before – or even the day of - the deadline.
 Don’t panic and keep in touch with the support team.

 In addition to sessions submitted from individuals around the Chapter, or outside APA California, there are sessions you will be soliciting to fill the regular session slots.
 There are approximately 20 sessions that are ‘guaranteed’ or ‘mandated’ to be placed within the ‘session block’ structure.
 See Mandated Sessions below.
-Additionally, your committee may have worked to secure a substantial number of Law and Ethics sessions to meet the continuing interest from attendees in gaining Law and Ethics CM credits at the annual conference – these sessions tend to always fill.
-Additionally, you may have been urging submittal of the local sessions allocated to the CHC which equate to 20% of the total number of regular sessions.
-So, you may only be depending on un-programmed, unsolicited sessions to fill about one-half of the number of regular session slots in your session blocks.
+Additionally, your subcommittee may have worked to secure a substantial number of Law and Ethics sessions to meet the continuing interest from attendees in gaining Law and Ethics CM credits at the annual conference – these sessions tend to always fill.
+Additionally, you will encourage submittal of local sessions so, unsolicited sessions may end up filling only about one-half of the number of regular session slots in your session blocks.

 Conference Session Selection Participants